 young undocumented immigrants.

-My upcoming photojournalism book, Dear Khloe: Love Letters to My Little Sister, features the portraits and narratives of 101 Black women with natural hair and is dedicated to Khloe—and to everyone who has ever felt like they are not enough.
+My upcoming photojournalism book, My Beautiful Black Hair, features the portraits and narratives of 101 Black women with natural hair and is dedicated to Khloe—and to everyone who has ever felt like they are not enough.

-Well, of course, the primary goal is to teach my sister Khloe to love her natural hair.
-Whenever I’ve felt overwhelmed or exhausted while working on this book, I’ve reminded myself why I’m doing it in the first place:
+St. Clair: Well, of course, the primary goal is to teach my sister Khloe to love her natural hair.
+Whenever I’ve felt overwhelmed or exhausted while working on this book, I’ve reminded myself why I’m doing it in the first place: for Khloe.

 She beautifully expressed the feelings so many of us Black women have experienced.
 She discussed extolling the white women she saw on TV as a kid like Hannah Montana, yet not understanding why she found them more beautiful than herself.
 She questioned why the Dominican Republic was so set on keeping Christopher Columbus’ remains on the island even though he had the Natives killed and introduced slavery to the island.
 She shared a story of her aunt secretly placing perming product in her shampoo bottle when she went to visit her in the Dominican Republic (a reminder that sometimes our biggest barriers to self-love can come from within our communities).